Security Model

 Layer 5: Workspace Isolation

-Each agent has its own workspace directory with wrapper scripts that set per-agent configuration.
-For example, Apple PIM wrappers set environment variables that filter which calendars and reminder lists the agent can access:
+Each agent has its own workspace directory with per-agent configuration.
+The apple-pim-cli plugin (v3.1.0) uses a factory pattern that reads config from each agent’s workspace automatically, filtering which calendars and reminder lists the agent can access:

 | Agent | Calendar Access | Reminders Access |